seal-io/docs/docs/operation/catalog/index.md

 1. Click the `Operations Hub` menu in the navigation bar and go to the `Catalog` tab.
 2. Click the `Add` button.
 3. Enter the name, description, and source for the catalog.
-The source address is the address of a Github organization, such as:
+Catalog type support three types: Github, Gitlab and Gitee.
+The source address is the address of a organization, such as:
 	- AWS: https://github.com/terraform-aws-modules
 	- Azure: https://github.com/Azure-Terraform
 	- Google: https://github.com/terraform-google-modules